edwardsph/Website/content/concept.md

 **SPARQL endpoints** are easy for clients, as they allow highly specific fragment selection.
-However, they also use most server resources and thus have a [low availability](http://sw.deri.org/~aidanh/docs/epmonitorISWC.pdf).
+However, they also have the highest server cost which makes it expensive to host them with [decent availability](http://sw.deri.org/~aidanh/docs/epmonitorISWC.pdf).
 If you don't want to depend on such an endpoint, you download a **data dump**, but then you're querying a local source instead of the Web.